dheeraj21/11ku7-ai-nodecoder/README.md

 # 11ku7-ai-nodecoder

-A Shell-based AI coding assistant for generating code, web apps, creating, refactoring & querying codebases using Google Generative AI or OpenAI Compatible APIs.
+A Shell-based AI coding assistant for generating code, web apps, creating, editing & querying codebases using using Gemini, Openai, Openai Compatible, Grok & Anthropic APIs.

-**Version :  1.0.8**
+**Version :  1.0.9**

-**What's new : plan prompt and revised plan prompt are now according to files present in context in editdir mode.**
+**What's new :**

+- **This project from current version 1.0.9 is distributed with packaged binaries files supporting Linux-x64, Linux-arm64 and macos-x64**

+- **This project now requires community key to unlock, driven by contribution to support development.**

+- **added new providers Openai, Grok, Anthropic, also improved Openai-Compatible providers with support for openrouter by default.**

+- **added image understanding through vision models, images can be attached with local paths covering entire scope of program.**

+- **improved editdir mode on major areas including file parsing, error handling, local version control tags.**

+- **improved save conversation feature.**

+- **added token count functionality for every response supporting all providers, with input, output and total token count, summary of tokens in session in saved conversation at end.**

+- **improved env file handling for api keys, self env generation with placeholder, ask api key at start only mechanism implemented.**

+- **not including saved chat conversations files for editdir, askdir mode context.**

+- **Added Guide mode, which act as a brain of the program also performs action of transferring queries to specific modes.**

+- **Added theme options, improved ui elements.**

+- **Console output ui rendering issues solved through piping output to log file.**

 **Official Repository** : https://github.com/dheeraj21/11ku7-ai-nodecoder